A broker’s guide to selling workers’ compensation to hotels

 - Engineering & Maintenance: High exposure to outdoor risks like equipment accidents.

-Pro Tip: Annual turnover in hospitality is 74%, according to the U.S. Bureau of Labor Statistics, with housekeeping hit hardest.
-As operators struggle to fill roles—retention depends on providing a safe, supportive work environment.
+Key stat: Annual turnover in hospitality is a staggering 74%, according to the U.S. Bureau of Labor Statistics, with housekeeping hit hardest.
+As operators struggle to fill roles, retention depends on providing a safe, supportive work environment.

 Match the ideal hotel client profile